YahyaRabbani20/rheological-fluid-neural-network-modeling/README.md

-# Rheological Fluid Neural Network Modeling (2014-2016)
+# Rheological Fluid Behavior Using Neural Network Modeling (2014-2016)

 ## Overview
 This repository documents the use of **Artificial Neural Networks (ANN)** and **Support Vector Regression (SVR)** to predict the rheological properties of magnetorheological fluids (MRF).
-The work was completed as part of my research during 2014-2016.
-The models were developed to predict the behavior of MRF under varying temperature and magnetic field conditions.
+The work was completed as part of my master's thesis research during 2014-2016.
+The models were developed to predict the behaviour of Rheological Fluid under varying, shear stress, shear rate, temperature and magnetic field conditions.

 ### Purpose
-The primary aim of this project was to model the complex behavior of MRF using machine learning techniques.
-Specifically, we predicted the fluid's rheological properties, including shear stress and dynamic yield stress, at low shear rates where traditional models struggle to perform accurately.
+The primary aim of this project was to model the complex behavior of magnetorheological fluids (MRF) using machine learning techniques.
+Specifically, we aimed to predict the fluid's rheological properties, including shear stress and dynamic yield stress, at low shear rates, where traditional models struggle to perform accurately.
+Additionally, there was a challenge in which the rheometer instrument could not measure shear stress accurately at low shear rates.
+However, with specific data inputs, the neural network was able to provide good predictions for modeling the properties under low shear conditions.

 ---

 ## Technologies and Tools Used
 The following tools and software were utilized in this project:

-- **MATLAB**: For developing and training **ANN** and **SVR** models to predict fluid behavior based on experimental rheometry data.
+- **MATLAB**: Used for developing and training **ANN** and **SVR** models models to predict fluid behavior based on experimental rheometry data, and to estimate properties at low shear rates.
 ---

 ## Key Project Highlights